Dragroth/arch-packer-proxmox/README.md

 4. Export environment variables based on the 'secrets_template' file (you can use direnv)
 5. Edit variables.pkvars.hcl file
 6. Run `packer build -var-file=variables.pkvars.hcl .`
 Packer will now create a VM, install it and then make it a template.
 You can then clone the template (manually or even better using Terraform) and initalize it using cloud-init.
+The template has root account disabled and by default doesn't create any user, so be sure to create one using cloud-init.